lp161993/SQL-Portfolio/8 Week Data Challenge /README.md

 group by D.age_band, D.demographic
 ORDER BY TOTAL_SALES DESC
 ```
-As seen below, the highest sales is not specific to a age_band or demographic, The second row shows that the retired family people have the second highest total sales.
+As seen below, the highest sales is not specific to a age_band or demographic, the second row shows that the retired family people have the second highest total sales.
 |age_band|demographic|total_sales|
 |:---:|:---:|:---:|
 |UNKNOWN|UNKNOWN|16067285533|